taikt/codefun/deepl/cguard/src/rule_set/LGEDVRuleGuide.md

 ## Rule LGEDV_CRCL_0016:
 Definition: Use bounded C functions instead of unbounded ones to prevent buffer overrun, for example, replace sprintf by snprintf.

-## Rule LGEDV_CRCL_0018:
-Definition: Using name space to void conflict class, constants name between library and apps.
-Wrap library in a namespace.

 ## Rule LGEDV_CRCL_0019:
-Definition: Every function need to return valuable/meaningful return value.
+Definition: Every function need to return valuable/meaningful value.
 For void return functions need to be rechecked if void is really enough or not.

 ## Rule LGEDV_CRCL_0020:
 Definition: Every allocated resources (memory, file, mutex lock, etc) need to be released properly.
 Delete, free memories, close files, unlock mutex etc before leave the function.